kanaka/mal/process/guide.md

 * Add a `reader.qx` file to hold functions related to the reader.

-* If the target language has objects types (OOP), then the next step is to create a simple stateful Reader object in `reader.qx`.
+* If the target language has object types (OOP), then the next step is to create a simple stateful Reader object in `reader.qx`.
 This object will store the tokens and a position.
 The Reader object will have two methods: `next` and `peek`. `next` returns the token at